the politics of nostalgia just isn’t what it used to be

 Anxiety about American “exceptionalism”: For all MAGA’s rhetoric about the unique excellence of the United States, the same movement also paints a picture of decline and weakness in the face of overseas rivals.
 It is easy to psychoanalyze this combination of emotions as a neurosis.
 But I would not overlook that fact that the United States spent most of this century so far fighting two wars and essentially lost both.
 In other words, the neurosis results from trauma.
 The trauma could be described as self-inflicted, but it was inflicted by US political elites on everyone else [26, 27].

-These 16 trends do share one root cause.
+These 16 trends do not share one root cause.
 (Some would point to capitalism, but I do not find that analysis useful [28].)
 However, all of these trends relate to the same larger problem: the degradation of democracy.
 Each phenomenon reflects and/or worsens the declining power of regular people to discuss, learn, and control their environment in large numbers.

 Solutions: